peterjast/reading-note/code-301/class-04.md

 Code samples from: [https://reactjs.org/docs/forms.html](https://reactjs.org/docs/forms.html)

-HTML for elements keep some internal state, so they work different than other DOM elements in React
+HTML form elements keep some internal state, so they work different than other DOM elements in React

 ```javascript
 <form>